 WOFFF is a volunteer-led and volunteer-run Community Interest Company.
 We’re a friendly, inclusive bunch and would love you to become part of our community.
 Everyone is welcome at WOFFF.
 Anyone can submit a film to WOFFF or attend our events: there’s no upper age limit and all genders are invited to submit films and come to our festival.

 Our next festival will be 20 – 23 September 2018 in Picturehouse Duke of York’s in Brighton, the oldest cinema in continuous use in Britain, and Depot a new independent 3-screen cinema with café restaurant, bar, education room, editing suite and garden in Lewes, East Sussex.

-For a film to be eligible for submission to WOFFF it has follow one of these two simple rules.
-The film has to have a women over 50 at its centre OR have a woman over 50 in the core creative team (writer, director or producer).
-Head over to our submissions page for full details on how to enter your film to Women Over 50 Film Festival.
+Film submissions are open from 1 March until 31 July.
+For a film to be eligible for submission to WOFFF it has follow this simple rule.
+The film has to have a woman over 50 at its centre on screen OR have a woman over 50 in the core creative team (writer, director or producer).
+Head over to Filmfreeway for full details on how to enter your film to Women Over 50 Film Festival 2018.